UNC-ChemNMR/NMR_billing/README.md

 1. **parse_bruker_logs.exe**
    - Parses Bruker formatted log files (.full, .txt) to extract experiment details.
    - Exports the parsed data into a properly formatted CSV file.
-   - The CSV file is designed as input for the second script.
+   - The CSV file is designed as input for `generate_cfs.exe`.

 2. **generate_cfs.exe**
    - Reads the CSV from `parse_bruker_logs.exe` along with a PIF database Excel file (.xlsx).
    - Generates chartfield strings (CFS) for each experiment.
    - Saves successfully generated CFS into CSV files grouped by user affiliation in a subdirectory called `CFS`.
-   - Saves incomplete CFS experiment data into CSV files grouped by affiliation in a subdirectory called `noCFS`.
+   - Saves incomplete CFS experiment data into a CSV file called `noCFS`.
    - Produces an Excel report combining all outputs.
    - Includes an overwrite protection feature; by default, the program will ask for confirmation before overwriting existing files unless the `--overwrite` flag is used.